Spotfire Server and Environment - Quick Start

 Text similar to the following is shown on the command line:

-5. Optional: You can configure Spotfire Server to start when the computer starts by running this command.
+5. Configure Spotfire Server to start when the computer starts by running this command:

 Text similar to the following is shown on the command line.